mapircamera/Kernel/kernel-filters/filter-index-list.md

 ##Broadband Vegetation Indices

 ###Normalized Difference Vegetation Index (NDVI)
 This index is a measure of healthy, green vegetation.
 The combination of its normalized difference formulation and use of the highest absorption and reflectance regions of chlorophyll make it robust over a wide range of conditions.
 It can, however, saturate in dense vegetation conditions when leaf area index (LAI) becomes high.
+See the following indices for better results.
 ![](/assets/SpectralIndexFormulaNDVI.gif)

 Suggested Kernel Filters: